YourListTeam/ServerSide/README.md

 ## Acknowledgments

 * Thank you to Sadia Sharmin and Ilir Dema for your support in making this project possible!
-* Thank you Andrew Wang for all of your help in setting up the infrastructure for this project!
+* Thank you, Andrew Wang, for all of your help in setting up the infrastructure for this project!